InspiryThemes/realhomes-docs/docs/index.md

 ### Support Includes

-- Answering technical questions about theme features.
+- Answering technical questions about theme's features.
 - Assistance with reported bugs and issues.
 - Guidance with included 3rd party assets.